-Auditions: Students will pay the audition fee.
+Auditions: In most cases, students will pay the audition fee.
 Note: If a student chooses to perform an audition or at a festival and the entry is submitted, RMHS is expected to pay for the entry - so the student will be expected to pay the fee.
 If a student doesn't perform or audition for any reason once they have submitted their form, they will be expected to forfeit their entry fee.
+If a student has a financial hardship, speak to director or department secretary.